Abstract art is for kids

 About the Exhibition

-Moving Deeper into Light is my solo exhibition currently on view at baby grand Gallery inside the Grand Opera House in Wilmington, Delaware, running through May 31, 2026.
+Moving Deeper into Light is my solo exhibition currently on view at the baby grand Gallery inside the Grand Opera House in Wilmington, Delaware, running through May 31, 2026.
 The show features new work from my "Seeking Spirit in the World" series as well as abstract landscape paintings and works from prior series, rooted in observation of the Brandywine Valley, resolved in memory and intuition.

 Exhibition Details: